zinzloun/THM_WriteUP/README.md

     Host: 10.10.227.168:8080

 We will get the flag and the credentials back!
-At this point, of course, I proceeded to login to the previous found login page:
+At this point, of course, I proceeded to login to the previous found login page.
 Once logged in we land on a chat system.
 We can read that Jack is warning us that the time to escape has come, sending some messages to Jack we didn't get any answer.
 Maybe is too late :).
 Let's proceed to analyze the request generated sending message in Burp.
 We can see that the protocol is HTTP/2 and that a proxy should be in place since we got the Age header in the back response, knowing that the challenge is on smuggling, the logical next step is to try a downgrade to HTTP/1, since is not possible to smuggle a HTTP/2 request abusing CL or TE.
 I suggest to read this great [resource](https://portswigger.net/research/http2) written by the mythic James Kettle.
 In Burp repeater disable automatic upgrade content length and in the inspector column, open the Request attributes section and change the protocol to HTTP/1.
 Send the request again: